TheoStou/Twitter-Sentiment-Analysis/README.md

 ## 5. Evaluate the results.
 Data visualization is a substantial part of any analysis.
 Therefore a representation of data will help us understand any possible relationship between the different variables.
+The Graphs.py file provide various plots (categorical plots, density plots, times series plots, a bar chart, a word cloud).
+An example of two density plots regarding the polarity and the subjectivity are demonstrated down below.

 ![Density Plot of Polarity](https://user-images.githubusercontent.com/74372152/104822178-611bc980-5849-11eb-8249-d29d11a804f5.png) <br/>
 Density Plot of Polarity.